henry2craftman/henry2craftman/README.md

 **2. AI-Powered Synthetic Data Generation for Vision AI**
 *   **Collaborations with Top-Tier Research Institutions:** I spearheaded a project in partnership with **Naver LABs and the Agency for Defense Development (ADD)** to create a development pipeline for photorealistic 3D data, crucial for training advanced AI models.
-*   **High-Fidelity Dataset Production:** By combining Unity HDRP with computer vision (OpenCV), I have generated large-scale, complex sensor datasets—including LiDAR and infrared—that are difficult to acquire physically, significantly enhancing the performance of AI models.
+*   **High-Fidelity Dataset Production:** By combining Unity HDRP with computer vision (OpenCV), I have generated large-scale, complex sensor datasets—including LiDAR and infrared—that are difficult to acquire physically, significantly enhancing the performance of AI models. [[영상 링크]](https://www.youtube.com/watch?v=ZoSEtSv_oCY)

 **3. Technology Leadership & Expert-Level Training**
 *   **Leading High-Performance Tech Teams:** At companies like Xiilab and VVR, I led multidisciplinary teams of up to nine developers and artists, taking full responsibility for project management, agile methodologies, and technical architecture design.